Garmin Elevate Gen 5

 a: No, probably not.

-Despite more LEDs implying a great power consumption, there will be efficiencies elsewhere that will almost certainly reduce the overall energy requirements.
-For example, some components within the watch can be merged into one and energy savings are achieved that way.
+Despite the increased use of LEDs implying a significant power consumption, there will be efficiencies elsewhere that will almost certainly reduce the overall energy requirements.
+For example, some components within the watch can be merged into one, resulting in energy savings.

 Will Elevate 5 be an ECG?